poopylaw/poopylaw/README.md

 ## What I'm Building Toward

-My goal is to become a stronger mechanical engineer by building projects that connect mechanical design, electronics, and software into real working systems.
+My goal is to become a stronger mechanical engineer by building projects that connect mechanical design, electronics, and software into practical, tested systems.